Richard Henry Horne: London and later life

 In 1860 Horne was again unemployed.
-In 1869, "dissatisfied with the failure of the Victorian government to fulfil what he conceived to be its obligations to him", he returned to England.
 A later memoria of Horne notes that after his return from Australia he settled in "poor quarters in Marylebone" and "ill at ease in London" his health suffered.
 This included "a melancholy increase in weight" that resulted in "V-shaped additions" having to be added to his trousers to accommodate his girth.
 However, courtesy of his physician, Dr. Bird, of Welbeck Street, his health returned and one day two ladies entering the Doctor's practice "were startled to see an old gentleman sliding headfirst down the banisters.
 This was Mr. Horne celebrating his return to health."

-During the 15 years after his return to England, Horne published several books including the Letters of Elizabeth Barrett Browning to Richard Hengist Horne.

-Horne received a Civil List pension of £50 a year in 1874 (increasing to £100 in 1880) and died at Margate on 13 March 1884; leaving behind him much unpublished work.
-A more complete list of Horne's published work will be found in the British Museum catalogue.
-Horne was buried in Margate Cemetery.

 Legacy and influence

 Horne possessed extraordinary versatility, but, except in the case of Orion, he never attained to a very high degree of distinction.
 That poem, indeed, has much of the quality of fine poetry; it is earnest, vivid and alive with spirit.
 But Horne early drove his talent too hard, and continued to write when he had little left to say.
 In criticism he had insight and quickness.
 He was one of the first to appreciate Keats and Tennyson, and he gave valuable encouragement to Mrs. Browning when she was still Miss Elizabeth Barrett.

 Hornes's epic poem, Orion was reprinted by the Scholartis Press in 1928.

 He has been the subject of two biographies: